mbeffa/Sequent-Home-Automation-Library/README.md

  The library will be compiled with sketches that use it.
 Open an arduino sketch, go to File > Examples > Sequent Home Automation HAT > and chose your example to run.

 ## Usage
-This library can be used with any Arduino card that has an I2C port but you need to wire them up, or with some Sequent Microsystems adapter cards.
+There are three ways to control the Home Automation Card from the Arduino environment.

-### Method 1:
+### Method 1: No aditional hardware required.
-Connect I2C SDA, I2C SCL, 5V, and GND from Arduino card to Home automation hat, pin map below:
+You can use this method with any Arduino card with an I2C port by connecting the I2C signals, power and ground, as shown in the following table.

 | SIGNAL | PIN# |CONN| PIN# | SIGNAL|
 |---|---|---|---|---|